EnthusiastiCon/enthusiasticon.github.io/supplementary/2019/prospectus.md

 The way we approach sponsorship is directly through the event's costs.
 In return for sponsorship we can offer:

-- Logo + name on site
+- Name & Logo on site
-- Logo + name on correspondance
+- Name & Logo on electronic correspondance (e-mail & social media)
-- Logo, mention, and acknowledgement at opening and closing
+- Name, Logo, and acknowledgement at opening and closing

 ## Event Costs

-- Keynote speaker (transport & accomodation)
+- Opening speaker (transport & accomodation)
-- Space (insurance)
+- Space (possibly including insurance)
 - Catering (lunch)
 - Coffee
-- Meet-up page or EventBrite
+- Meetup page or EventBrite
 - Web site

 ## Event Details

 * Date: 25 & 26 May 2019
-* Venue: TBD
+* Venue: ThoughtWorks & Co.up
-* Attendance: 30-60
+* Expected attendance: 30-60